kpwhri/heartsteps/walking-suggestion-service/README.md

 3. `send`, the indicator of whether to send the activity message
 4. `inTrial `, indicating the type of user:  `0` means if this is test user, `1` if user is formally in the trial, and `2` if the user is in the pooled bandit group of 10 people.
-5. `type`, indiciating how the probability is calculated: `0` means we are using the fixed randomization probability (e.g. 0.25 if available), `1` means the probabilility is calculated based on person specific bandit algorithm if available, `2` means the probabilility is calculated based on pooled bandit algorithm if available.
+5. `type`, indiciating how the probability is calculated: `0` means we are using the fixed randomization probability, `1` means the probabilility is calculated based on person specific bandit algorithm if available, `2` means the probabilility is calculated based on pooled bandit algorithm if available.